Collection Management Policy

-The following prohibitions apply equally to all patrons – adults and minors (under the age of eighteen) – who enter and use the Internet within the library.
+The following prohibitions apply equally to all patrons – adults and minors (under the age of eighteen) – who enter and access the Internet on any devices within the library.

-- Patrons shall not access material that meets the state law definition of obscenity, including most especially, but not limited to, child pornography.
-Such material is illegal and constitutes a potential source of harassment to other patrons and library staff; as such, it will not be tolerated.
+1. Patrons shall not access material that meets the state law definition of obscenity, including most especially, but not limited to, child Such material is illegal and constitutes a potential source of harassment to other patrons and library staff; as such, it will not be tolerated.

-- Patrons shall not use library resources to engage in “hacking” or attempts to otherwise disrupt, interfere with, damage, or illicitly access web sites and electronic data or systems.
+2. Patrons shall not use library resources to engage in attempts to otherwise disrupt, interfere with, damage, illegally hack, or illicitly access websites or attempt to otherwise disrupt, interfere with, damage, or illicitly access websites and electronic data or systems.

-- Patrons shall not engage in any illegal activities, or transmit threatening, obscene or harassing materials.
+3. Patrons shall not engage in any illegal activities, or transmit threatening, obscene or harassing

 Minors may not access materials deemed “harmful to minors” under G.L. c.
 272, § 28 or otherwise.

-Behavior that violates this policy should be reported to the Library staff.
-They will intercede.
-The consequences may include asking the patron to leave the Library and the grounds for a specified period of time and / or losing their library privileges.
+Library staff who observe violations of this policy directly or through the reports of other patrons will intercede with the patron in violation.
+The consequences of policy violation may include asking the patron to leave the Library and the grounds for a specified period of time and / or losing some or all of their library privileges.
 Actionable offenses will not be tolerated and will be reported to the appropriate authorities.